sleepingkiwi/wordpress-docker/readme.md

 We need to copy the images `docker-entrypoint.sh` file and add a few lines to the end...

+First we need to bring the docker image up with `docker-compose up`

 ``` bash
 # from the root project directory
 # get [IMAGENAME] from `docker ps`